-Try writing a list of ways you might get more sweetness and comfort in your life and start integrating a few of these into your weekly routine.
+Try writing a list of ways you might get more sweetness and comfort in your life.
+Start integrating a few of these into your weekly routine.
 In addition to external ideas, consider adding some internal ones too.
 The more sweet and comforting your self-talk is, the less you will need old behaviors to attempt to meet your needs.

 Heal What You Feel